 Chris Ahearn, a spokeswoman for Lowe’s and Michelle Laberge, a spokeswoman for Rona, didn’t return messages seeking comment yesterday.

 Bachand and rival politicians argue Quebec merely wants to keep up with legislation already in place in about 30 U.S. states, which gives boards the means to reject takeover bids deemed detrimental to the best long-term interests of a company.
-Quebec convenience store operator Alimentation Couche-Tard Inc. ended its efforts to acquire Casey’s General Stores Inc. (CASY) in 2010 after the Iowa-based chain sued Couche-Tard, claiming that the Canadian retailer violated U.S. securities law when it made an unsolicited tender offer.
+Quebec convenience store operator Alimentation Couche-Tard Inc. ended its efforts to acquire Casey’s General Stores Inc. (CASY:US) in 2010 after the Iowa-based chain sued Couche-Tard, claiming that the Canadian retailer violated U.S. securities law when it made an unsolicited tender offer.

 “The playing field isn’t level,” Bachand said in an Aug.
 19 telephone interview.
 “Under Canadian rules, a board has to submit a bid to all shareholders, whereas in many U.S. states, directors are under no such obligation.
 It’s time that we start thinking about changes that could be implemented to protect our companies.”